marcelofassbinder/42_FT_TRANSCENDENCE/README.md

 - **Infrastructure:** Nginx as a reverse proxy

 # About ✍
- Sendo o ultimo projeto do curso da 42, o ft_transcendence representa mais que o fim de um percurso, mostrando o quanto evoluimos desde o inicio da jornada, o quanto nos tornamos capazes de aprender e dominar tecnologias antes nao conhecidas para resolver problemas, mostrando a nossa capacidade de adaptacao frente aos desafios.
-Portanto, tendo toda a base do Common Core em C, C++ e Shell... agora exploramos o mundo do Web Development, com tecnologias como Typescript, Node.js e frameworks como Fastify e TailwindCSS.
- A parte obrigatoria do projeto se baseia no desenvolvimento de um website sendo um Single Page Application (SPA), onde o usuario seja capaz de jogar Pong contra outro jogador ou em modo torneio.
-Tambem deve existir um sistema de registro e autenticação de usuarios, sendo protegido de SQL Injections e XSS attacks.
-Isso tudo nos dá 25% do projeto.
-A partir disso, podemos escolher entre diversos modulos disponiveis, onde cada major module vale 10 pontos, e os minors, 5.
-Um mínimo de 7 majors é required para completar o projeto.
-Os modulos escolhidos estao descritos a seguir.
+As the final project of the 42 curriculum, ft_transcendence represents more than just the end of a journey.
+It showcases how much we have grown since the beginning, proving our ability to learn, adapt, and master new technologies to solve real-world problems.
+While our foundation was built on C, C++, and Shell, this project pushed us into the world of Web Development with tools like TypeScript, Node.js, Fastify, and TailwindCSS.
+The mandatory part of the project required us to build a Single Page Application (SPA) where users can play Pong in different modes, register accounts, and authenticate securely against common threats such as SQL injections and XSS attacks.
+Beyond this base, we expanded the project by implementing additional major and minor modules, each bringing new challenges and opportunities to explore.
+They are all described below.

- # Modules
+ ### Major Modules
- ## Web
- ### MAJOR - Use a framework to build the back-end
+ - **WEB:** Use a framework to build the back-end
- Fastify com Node.js foi utilizado para a contruçao do back-end
+ - **USER MANAGEMENT:** Standard user management, authentication and users across tournaments
+ - **USER MANAGEMENT:** Implement remote authentication
+ - **GAMEPLAY AND USER EXPERIENCE:** Remote players
+ - **AI-ALGO:** Introduce an AI opponent
+ - **CYBERSECURITY:** Implement Two-Factor Authentication (2FA) and JWT.

+### Minor Modules
- ### MINOR - Use a framework or toolkit to build the front-end
+- **WEB:** Use a framework or toolkit to build the front-end
- TailwindCSS em adiçao ao TypeScript foi utilizado no front end
- ### MINOR - Use a database for the backend - and more
+- **WEB:** Use a database for the backend - and more
- SQLite foi a base de dados, com suporte de Prisma ORM para secure and efficient data management
- ## User Management
- ###  MAJOR: Standard user management, authentication and users across tournaments
- Users can register, login...
+- **GAMEPLAY AND USER EXPERIENCE:** Game customization options
+- **AI-ALGO:** User and game stats dashboards
+- **ACCESSIBILITY:** Expanding browser compatibility
+- **ACCESSIBILITY:** Multiple language support

+ # Screenshots 📸